-Direct real estate investing fluctuates quite distinctly from other conventional asset groups like stocks and bonds.
+Real estate secured investing fluctuates quite distinctly from other conventional asset groups like stocks and bonds.
 For instance, real estate is tangible and is what lawyers call an “immovable.”
 It’s not a substitute that should take the place of other assets in your portfolio, but rather an asset group all its own.

 Unlike stocks and bonds, real estate trades privately based on local factors such as location, supply, demand, and investment lifespan.
 It is often scarce, particularly in growing areas, which translates to a history of appreciating value.
 In your portfolio, real estate investing is a channel to investments backed by real hard assets providing a regular income stream and long term growth coupled with the benefits of diversification.

 You can enjoy superior performance and diversity at the same time.
 This is especially true if you’re maintaining and growing the value of your retirement portfolio.
-Smart real estate investing can only enhance the prospect of enjoying the benefits of things like reasonable leverage (typically as much as 4 or 5 times) and the miracle of compound interest over an extended period of time.
+Smart real estate investing can enhance the prospect of enjoying the benefits of things like reasonable leverage and the miracle of compound interest over an extended period of time.

 You can add real estate to your portfolio without actually buying property.

 What are the benefits of real estate investment?

 Meaningful real estate investing is essential for a well-rounded and successful investment package, and the benefits go well beyond diversification.
-The most obvious benefit of real estate investment is the financial one.
-Real estate earns attractive monthly returns and can provide a regular fixed income stream over a set time frame.
-Speaking of tangibility, that’s another benefit: Real estate is a hard permanent asset that can be easily securitized.
+The most obvious benefits of real estate investment are the potential financial advantages.
+Real estate can earn attractive stable monthly returns based upon regular fixed income like cash flow streams over a set time frame.
+Speaking of tangibility, that’s another benefit: Real estate is a hard permanent asset that can be securitized.
 It has value, and you can calculate that value based upon appraisals and analytical techniques different from techniques used on publicly traded securities like stocks and bonds.